lukearend/x86-bootloader/README.md

 ## Printing to screen without BIOS

 There is a display device which can be configured into text mode, wherein what is displayed on the screen is a visual representation of a specific range of memory.
 Specifically, each character cell of the display device is represented by two bytes in memory: the first byte is the ASCII code of the character to display and the second encodes attributes such as colors or blinking.
-This memory begins at the offset 0xb8000 and is laid out sequentially with 80 characters per row. _print_string_pm\_.asm_ gives an example of printing a string a string by writing directly to video memory.
+This memory begins at the offset 0xb8000 and is laid out sequentially with 80 characters per row. _print_string_pm.asm_ gives an example of printing a string a string by writing directly to video memory.

 ## The global descriptor table